MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 # Manage sharing settings

-This article describes how global and SharePoint admins in Office 365 can change their organization-level sharing settings for SharePoint and OneDrive.
+This article describes how global and SharePoint admins in Microsoft 365 can change their organization-level sharing settings for SharePoint and OneDrive.

 For end-to-end guidance around how to configure guest sharing in Microsoft 365, see:
 - [Collaborate with guests on a document](https://docs.microsoft.com/Office365/Enterprise/collaborate-on-documents)